keeslonkf/Azure-Virtual-Network-Design-and-Hardening/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
 - Filebeat collects log data, specifically about the file system
-- Metric-beat records metrics from the operating system and services such as CPU usage and uptime.
+- Metricbeat records metrics from the operating system and services such as CPU usage and uptime.

 The configuration details of each machine may be found below.